joakim-brannstrom/dextool/doc/design_ctestdouble.md

 is "hard" to know how to pass the object.
 Leave as much as possible to the implementor.

-side effect, the design is that it is easy for the user to "ignore" initializing globals if so is desired.
+Side effect, the design is that it is easy for the user to "ignore" initializing globals if so is desired.
 Side effect, I_TestDouble_InitGlobals only change when the variable name changes.
+The type is thus NOT encoded in the interface.
+Good/bad?
+Feedback appreciated.

 4. What is easy to use?
 A definition is that the test double (with globals) behave as expected.